SreeramCharagundla/portfolio/portfolio/README.md

 I have then dragged and dropped the dist folder in the cloudflare pages.

-The webapp is available in the following url: https://sowri.pages.dev/
+The webapp is available in the following url: toDo

 ## Git commands: